Eugenics And Reproduction Licenses FAQs

 Sorting people into different groups in a single generation isn’t enough to maintain modern civilization.
 Selection must occur in every generation.
 To exist in the long run, a society must select for the genes that make that society possible.
 In other words, those who make a positive contribution to society should have more surviving offspring than those who make a negative contribution.

-7.3.
+8.3.
 Would biological parents be required to get DNA testings?

 There are both good and bad consequences for requiring prospective parents to get DNA testings.
 Some may argue that anything that gets measured is also bound to be controlled by the government.

 On the other hand, it’s anti-knowledge and anti-truth to not collect any statistics at all.
 Refusing to collect statistics about X is equivalent to choosing to be deliberately ignorant about X. We would never have the statistical evidence for deciding the truth about race realism (one way or the other) if it was forbidden to collect statistics on how different races and immigrants perform regarding education, crime rates, income levels, etc. Deliberately not collecting statistics deliberately limits our knowledge of reality.
-There are many benefits to DNA testing.
+Ergo, there are many benefits to DNA testing.

 Fortunately, most prohibitions on people breeding due to genetic reasons will be largely unnecessary, except for trivial things like preventing incest.